lucaspereirasouzat/backslash/DOCUMENTATION.md

+> [!IMPORTANT]
+> We know, we know, this documentation is incomplete.
+We're still working on it (and we'll get there, eventually).
+In the meantime, the best way to learn how to create a Backslash plugin is to check out the source code of some existing plugins.
+[Browse through the plugins on GitHub](https://github.com/backslash-app/plugins) and see how they're structured.
+You can also [join our Discord server](https://discord.gg/sTzwBzDkK9) and ask for help or advice.
+We're always happy to help out!

 # Backslash Plugin Documentation

 Welcome to the **Backslash Plugin Documentation**!
 So, you’ve decided to take Backslash to the next level and create your own plugin.
 Awesome!
 It's time to flex your developer muscles and add whatever command-line magic you want to Backslash.
 It's easier than you think (unless you're already thinking it's easy, then... it's still that).